futurepress/epub.js/documentation/md/API.md

-Hooks allow for injecting functions that must all complete in order before finishing They will execute in parallel but all must finish before continuing Functions may return a promise if they are asycn.
+Hooks allow for injecting functions that must all complete in order before finishing They will execute in parallel but all must finish before continuing Functions may return a promise if they are async.

 **Parameters**